EvoEnergy Contribute to the BRE’s Guide to Solar CarportsMarch 17, 2016

 Based in Watford, the BRE are part of a group of companies that provide independent advisory, testing and research services for the benefit of the built environment and associated industries.

-Sustainability is one of the key areas that the BRE focus on, and having already provided valuable research to the renewables industry to date, the solar carports guide is their latest publication aimed at helping businesses understand the benefits and best sites for such installations.
+Sustainability is one of the key areas that the BRE focus on, and has already provided valuable research to the renewables industry to date, the solar carports guide is their latest publication aimed at helping businesses understand the benefits and best sites for such installations.
 Similarly, the guide will also help developers understand more about the technologies available and best practices for installations.

 Visit the link to download the BRE’s Good Practice Guide for Solar Carports.